From Men’s Button-Downs To Pearl Necklaces, Father Of The Bride II Is Full Of Lockdown Fashion

 Advertisement

 And then there’s dad (Martin).
-After re-watching the film, I’ve come to realize this: When we talk about “dad style” making a comeback, George Banks is exactly who we’re referring to.
-He wears some seriously chunky sneakers and frequently sports perfectly worn-in chambray shirts, which he wears over white T-shirts.
-Even his pajamas — a Brooks Brothers-esque blue robe, paired with blue and white striped boxers, and tube socks worn with slippers — have an air of 2020 cool about them.
-In fact, his boxers very closely resemble a pair I splurged on from London-based streetwear brand Aries Arise, the likes of which are now sold out.
-And given how much time is spent at home these days, pajamas are just as much an all-day staple as your favourite jeans once were, especially if your boss allows you to Zoom call without your camera on.
+After re-watching the film, I’ve come to realise this: When we talk about “dad style” making a comeback, George Banks is exactly who we’re referring to.
+He wears some seriously chunky trainers and frequently sports perfectly worn-in chambray shirts, which he wears over white T-shirts.
+Even his pyjamas — a Brooks Brothers-esque blue robe, paired with blue and white striped boxers, and tube socks worn with slippers — have an air of 2020 cool about them.
+In fact, his boxers very closely resemble a pair I splurged on from streetwear brand Aries Arise, the likes of which are now sold out.
+And given how much time is spent at home these days, pyjamas are just as much an all-day staple as your favourite jeans once were, especially if your boss allows you to Zoom call without your camera on.

 The song playing during the film’s intro seems to say it all when it coos, “Give me the simple life.”
 Because in 2020, it’s the simple things — like a good chambray shirt or a pair of rolled-up boxers — that make all the difference in my wardrobe.